webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 * **Double buffer the large uniform buffer**

-  This comes up as a possible optimization because WebGPU, if a buffer is currently in use, WebGPU can't update it.
+  This comes up as a possible optimization because WebGPU can not update a buffer that is is currently in use.

   So, imagine you start rendering (you call `device.queue.submit`).
 The GPU starts rendering using our large uniform buffer.
 You immediately try to update that buffer.